-- Incinerator residue will be stored in bins by the incinerator in camp - Batteries (alkaline, lead-acid, and lithium ion) will be stored in plastic containers in both the Company office tent and the Drillers office tent depending on their source. - Construction materials related to the main camp will be retained by the Company office tent until transport off site is arranged. - Equipment containing ozone depleting chemicals such as refrigerators: these large appliances will be temporarily stored by the Kitchen mess facility until transport off site is arranged. - Electrical equipment: will be stored in one of the generator sheds until such time as off-site transport to a recycling facility is arranged. - Sewage residue from the incinolet toilets will be bagged and contained in the toilet tent(2) until transport off site to KBL Environmental Ltd is arranged.
+- Incinerator residue will be stored in bins by the incinerator in the main camp. - Batteries (alkaline, lead-acid, and lithium ion) will be stored in plastic containers in both the Company office tent and the Drillers office tent depending on their source. - Construction materials related to the main camp will be retained by the Company office tent until transport off site is arranged. - Construction materials associated with drilling, such as site-up timbers will be stored by the bulk fuel storage facility on federal land until transport off site is arranged. - Drill cuttings arising from diamond drilling on federal land will be placed in a depression or sump beside or very near to the drill site from which they were generated. - Equipment containing ozone depleting chemicals such as refrigerators: these large appliances will be temporarily stored by the Kitchen mess facility on federal land until transport off site is arranged. - Electrical equipment: will be stored in one of the generator sheds on federal land until such time as off-site transport to a recycling facility is arranged. - Waste fuels, lubricants, greases, solvents, and chemicals, regardless of the land they were generated on, will be temporarily stored at a site close to the bulk fuel storage facility on federal land until transport off site is arranged. - Scrap metal (eg.. diamond drills) will be stored in a segregated area near the bulk fuel storage facility on federal land until transport off site can be arranged. - Sewage residue from the incinolet toilets will be bagged and contained in the toilet tent(s) until transport off site to KBL Environmental Ltd is arranged.